magicblock-labs/conjunto/transwise/README.md

 # Summary

-The main purpose is to process a transaction and pull out information for each account used in it.
+The main purpose of this crate is to process transactions accounts information.
-Also provides account validation implementation.

 # Details

-It is used by the validator to fetch information for if/how to clone accounts via `ValidatedAccounts`.
+It is used by the validator to check if a transaction is valid using `TransactionAccountsValidator`.
-Internally uses an intermediary representation for the accounts: `TransactionAccountsSnapshot`.
+Internally uses an intermediary representation for the transactions accounts: `TransactionAccountsSnapshot`.
 Help the director route a transaction properly by computing an `Endpoint`.

 *Important symbols:*